DashineePARMANUM/superstore-data-analysis/Superstore_Docs/Superstore_Process.md

 ---
 ## 4. Which customer segments contribute most to revenue and profit?
 - In Excel:
-  - New pivot table using whole dataset..
+  - New pivot table using whole dataset.
   - Segment in Rows.
   - Sum of Profit & Sum of Sales in Values.
   - Sort by Descending.